-A lack of sleep can have numerous effects on our mind and body.
+A lack of sleep can have numerous effects on our minds and body.
 It ruins our ability to burn fat, increases emotional reactivity and generally just makes us horrible to be around.
 There’s a reason why they use sleep deprivation as a form of torture (sorry to the new parents out there).
 On average 7-8 hours a night suits most individuals, but sleep quality is another important point to measure due to the effect of stress and vice versa.

 If our stress response is to over-consume or binge, the quickest path to success is to deal with the trigger first and foremost.
-Relying on willpower, particularly when dealing with heritable or environmental causes is where we falter as our first or strongest learned behaviour (usually the ones we are given as children or times of stress) takes over and the pattern continues.
+Relying on willpower, particularly when dealing with heritable or environmental causes is where we falter as our first or strongest learned behaviour (usually the ones we are given as children or in times of stress) takes over and the pattern continues.

 We should look at options to remove, reduce or replace the trigger to reduce our reliance on pure willpower.